What is project hope?

 The Mayor of Blagesti has given us his approval of our work in the community and has said we are right in starting with the young people he has also donated us a piece of land for us to use and possibly build on in the future.

-Recently we carried out a demographic study by going to each house and gathering information about the children in the community.
-We now know that out of around 700 people 500 of these are children aged from birth up to 18 years.
+Annually we carry out a demographic study by going to each house and gathering information about the children in the community.
+We now know that out of around 900 people just under 700 of these are children aged from birth up to 18 years.

 In the future we would love to be able to provide a community centre for the families living in this village.
 Until this is a possible we will continue to support the community by running activities for the children, helping with small practical projects that benefit whole families and providing personailised Christmas Shoebox gifts for every child under the age of 18 living in the village.